solo-io/workshops/gloo-edge/README.md

 Warning: kubectl apply should be used on resource created by either kubectl create --save-config or kubectl apply
 ```

-Refresh your browser a couple times to generate some traffic.
+Refresh your browser a couple of times to generate some traffic.

-You can access the application on the following URL:
+The following command opens the app in a new browser window:

 ```
 /opt/google/chrome/chrome http://echo.solo.io
 ```